 How to Clean Nut Milk Bag

-- After emptying the contents in the bag (nut pulp), turn the bag inside out.
+- After emptying the contents of the bag (nut pulp), turn the bag inside out.
 It’s a good hack to access all seams and corners during the wash.

 - The quickest way to wash these bags is to place them under running water and apply soap.
 The thrust from the water will wash away all the particles.
 You can also toss them in the washer with mild detergent.